xiix0/scam/README.md

-You will feel hungry again in another hour.
+You will receive a legacy which will place you above want.